philipn/django-rest-framework-filters/README.rst

 Complex JSON Filtering with Boolean Logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``ComplexJsonFilterBackend`` backend allows a user to filter using a JSON definition instead of an encoded string.
+The ``ComplexJSONFilterBackend`` backend allows a user to filter using a JSON definition instead of an encoded string.
 Pass an encoded representation of a json object that has a top-level `or` or `and` key, mapped to an array of clauses to the `json_filters` option.
 These clauses can either be other `or` or `and` clauses or a mapping of query params to their values.
 For example to query for all resources where (title does not contain "Why") AND (title starts with "Who" OR title starts with "What"):

 .. code-block:: python